ElektraInitiative/libelektra/doc/tutorials/validation.md

 ## User Interfaces

-Any of Elektra's user interfaces will work with the technique described in this tutorial, e.g.:
+Any of Elektra’s user interfaces will work with the technique described in this tutorial, e.g.:

 1. `kdb qt-gui`: graphical user interface